-Children’s Book Giveaway – Hundreds of books and kits, for kids to make their own books, will be given to area children free of charge in order to encourage a love of the art of literature.
-Several pick up locations will be designated for children to receive their free book.
-The Children’s Book Giveaway is presented in partnership with the Hot Springs Community Foundation.
+Children’s Book Giveaway – Hundreds of books were given to area children, free of charge, to foster a love of the art of literature.
+The Children’s Book Giveaway was presented in partnership with the Hot Springs Community Foundation.
 Books were distributed while supplies lasted at Art Springs on May 1-2.

 Gallery Walk – The first Friday of every month from 5-9 p.m.
 Hot Springs area galleries and participating studio spaces open their doors for Gallery Walk.
 New exhibits, art events, and opportunities to meet featured artists, continue to make Gallery Walk a must for visitors and residents alike.
-A special Arts & the Park Gallery Walk offered visitors an opportunity to visit all the galleries, even the ones that had previous been closed due to Covid-19 safety precautions.
+A special Arts & The Park Gallery Walk offered visitors an opportunity to visit all the galleries, even the ones that had previous been closed due to Covid-19 safety precautions.

 Presented by Arvest Bank, Arts & The Park provides a great way to immerse yourself in the arts.
 Support for Arts & The Park is provided, in part, by the Arkansas Arts Council, a division of the Department of Arkansas Heritage, and the National Endowment for the Arts.

 A huge thank you to our 2021 Arts & The Park Sponsors